 BIO 122 • Introduction to Organismic Biology 3 Credits

 An introduction to how living things work.
-Focuses on two main themes: the correlation between structure and function, and the capacity of organisms to adjust their internal environment in response to short-term and long-term fluctuations in the external environment.
+Focuses on two main themes: the correlation between structure and function, and the capacity of organisms to adjust their internal environment in response to short- and long-term fluctuations in the external environment.

 BIO 122D • Introduction to Organismic Biology Lab 1 Credit